 The ‘prototype mold’, or ‘rapid plastic injection tooling’ is based on the same principle as series plastic injection molds, but has a simplified and accelerated design.
 It is also not intended for long-term use.
 The use of a common mold base and aluminum for the molding parts makes it possible to reduce investment costs and machining time.
 Production of the prototyping mold takes between 2 and 4 weeks and is 40 to 60% less expensive than a traditional mold.
 The cost and design time of the mold depends on the shape complexity of the part to be molded.
 After a complete analysis of your plastic parts, our design office creates the tooling plan of your mold.
 We then start its production according to your specifications.

-Prototype mold for injection molding
+Prototype mold for rapid injection molding

 This process consists of injecting a molten polymer (thermoplastic material) into the prototype tooling under high pressure.
 The plastic material is then cooled and solidifies, taking on the shape of your part.
 This prototyping technique allows the use of a very large range of ‘right material’ resins.
 The overmolding of metal inserts and the production of parts incorporating two materials is possible.